gwaerondor/rlists/README.md

 ## Notes
 There are no infinite lists in Erlang.
-Thus, functions that operate with infinite lists in Haskell will require an additional input argument stating how many elements are required.
+Thus, functions that operate with infinite lists in Haskell will require an additional input argument stating a terminating condition.

 For example,
 ```erlang